 Credit Limit is the maximum amount in DKK up to which a Shipper is approved to enter into “Capacity Agreements”, see clause 19.1.
 The Credit Limit also applies to Capacity and Gas Transfers, see the Terms and Conditions for CTF and GTF, respectively.

 CTF is Energinet’s capacity transfer facility - a facility by means of which certain Capacity in the Transmission System can be transferred from one Shipper to another.
+Capacity transfers happen through Prisma.

 Daily Capacity has the meaning defined in clauses 5.2.1 and 5.3.1.